pyranid/pyranid/README.md

 You may register instances of [`CustomParameterBinder`](https://javadoc.pyranid.com/com/pyranid/CustomParameterBinder.html) to bind application-specific types to [`java.sql.PreparedStatement`](https://docs.oracle.com/en/java/javase/24/docs/api/java.sql/java/sql/PreparedStatement.html) however you like.

-This allows Pyranid to bind your Java objects as they are instead of sprinkling "convert X to database format" code throughout your system.
+This allows you to use your objects as-is with Pyranid instead of sprinkling "convert this object to database format" code throughout your system.

 #### Arbitrary Types